An invariant of Legendrian and transverse links from open book decompositions of contact 3-manifolds: Introduction

-The smooth link type is clearly a Legendrian invariant.
+Clearly, it is very difficult to claim that two Legendrian links have different invariant $\mathfrak L$ in general; nonetheless, we can still prove that $\mathfrak L$ has some properties which do not involve naturality: for example its bigrading and $U$-torsion order in $cHFL^-$ and the behaviour under connected sums.
+Such properties are all discussed in detail in the paper.

+In addition, we note that in \cite{JMZ} Juh\'asz, Miller and Zemke showed that the transverse link invariant introduced in \cite{Baldwin} has indeed a naturality property, but we recall that such an invariant is known to coincide with $\mathfrak L$ only in $(S^3,\xist)$. \end{remark} The smooth link type is clearly a Legendrian invariant.
 Together with the Thurston-Bennequin and the rotation numbers are called classical invariant of a Legendrian link.

-The \emph{Thurston-Bennequin and rotation numbers} of a null-homologous link $L$ in a rational homology contact 3-sphere $(M,\xi)$ are defined as follows.
+The \emph{Thurston-Bennequin} and \emph{rotation numbers} of a null-homologous link $L$ in a rational homology contact 3-sphere $(M,\xi)$ are defined as follows.
 The first one, denoted with $\text{tb}(L)$, is the linking number of the contact framing $\xi_L$ of $L$ respect to $\xi$ and a Seifert surface for $L$.
 While, the second one, denoted with $\text{rot}(L)$, is defined as the numerical obstruction to extending a non-zero vector field, everywhere tangent to the knot, to a Seifert surface of $K$ (see \cite{Etnyre4}).

-If in $(M,\xi)$ there is an embedded disk $E$ such that $\text{tb}(\partial E)=0$ then the structure $\xi$ is \emph{overtwisted}; otherwise it is called \emph{tight}.
+If in $(M,\xi)$ there is an embedded disk $E$, with Legendrian boundary, such that $\text{tb}(\partial E)=0$ then the structure $\xi$ is \emph{overtwisted}; otherwise it is called \emph{tight}.
 Furthermore, in overtwisted structures there are two types of Legendrian and transverse links: \emph{non-loose} if their complement is tight and \emph{loose} if it is overtwisted.
-We have the following proposition. \begin{prop} Let $L$ be a loose Legendrian link in an overtwisted contact 3-manifold $(M,\xi)$.
-Then we have that $\mathfrak L(L,M,\xi)=[0]$. \end{prop} We use the invariant $\mathfrak L$ to prove the existence of non-loose Legendrian $n$-component links, with loose components, in many overtwisted contact 3-manifolds. \begin{teo} Suppose that $(M,\xi)$ is an overtwisted 3-manifold such that there exists a contact structure $\zeta$ with $\mathfrak t_{\xi}=\mathfrak t_{\zeta}$ and $\widehat c(M,\zeta)\neq[0]$.
-Then there is a non-split Legendrian $n$-component link $L$, for every $n\geq 1$, such that $\mathfrak L(L,M,\xi)$ is non-zero and all of its components are loose.
+We have the following proposition. \begin{prop} Let $L$ be a loose Legendrian link in an overtwisted contact $3$-manifold $(M,\xi)$.
+Then we have that $\mathfrak L(L,M,\xi)=[0]$. \end{prop} We use the invariant $\mathfrak L$ to prove the existence of non-loose Legendrian $n$-component links, with loose components, in many overtwisted contact 3-manifolds. \begin{teo} Suppose that $(M,\xi)$ is an overtwisted $3$-manifold such that there exists a contact structure $\zeta$ with $\mathfrak t_{\xi}=\mathfrak t_{\zeta}$ and $\widehat c(M,\zeta)\neq[0]$.
+Then there is a non-split Legendrian $n$-component link $L$, for every $n\geq 1$, such that $\mathfrak L(L,M,\xi)$ is non-zero and all of its sub-links are loose.
 In particular, $L$ is non-loose and stays non-loose after a sequence of negative stabilizations.